ahultgren/async-eventemitter/README.md

   * should insert an event listener before the target
 * .after(event, target, new)
   * should insert an event listener after the target
-* .at(event, index, new)
-  * should insert an event listener at the specified index

 ## Contribution